MoeinT/CI-best-practices/README.md

 - ### isort
-  - Check to see if the imported libraries are in alphabatical order.
+  - Checks to see if the imported libraries are in alphabatical order.
 Check out [this](https://github.com/programmingwithalex/pylinter) repository on how to check the above errors in your workflow.

 ## Testing formatting